 Farm Practices & Management

 Genetically engineered (GE) seed varieties were commercially introduced in the United States in 1996.
 Adoption rates for these crops increased rapidly in the years that followed.
-Currently, over 90 percent of U.S. corn, upland cotton, soybeans, canola, and sugarbeets are produced using GE varieties.
+In 2022, over 90 percent of U.S. corn, upland cotton, soybeans, canola, and sugarbeets are produced using GE varieties.
 ERS conducts research on a number of agricultural biotechnology issues, which are covered in this topic.

 ERS evaluates the influence of rising energy costs and crop prices on fertilizer prices, nutrient supply, and consumption.
 ERS research also examines factors influencing volatile fertilizer markets and farmers' strategies to manage nutrient use under price uncertainty.
 ERS evaluates factors driving trends in the use and composition of pesticides in the United States.
 Changing relative prices of inputs, trends in the extent and location of crop production, use of biotechnology, adoption of organic systems, pest invasions, and climate change all contribute to changes in pesticide use.